-The role is offered to those without key skills experience but we seek to attract those with exotic animal husbandry or wildlife rescue experience.
+The role is offered to those without key skills and experience but we seek to attract those with exotic animal husbandry or wildlife rescue experience.

 Admin and Operational Support

-Many volunteers may have skills which are useful to support the Coordinator & the response team while not being an active part of rescue work.
+Many volunteers may have skills that are useful to support the Coordinator & the response team while not being an active part of rescue work.
 Remote support, liaison & communications are equally important as can be administrative skills & local record keeping.

 We are currently introducing an Operational Support team to work alongside County Coordinators in ensuring their teams function to the highest possible standard.
 They will be responsible for our standards of data and will oversee and process new applications.
 They are directly managed by the Director of Operations.

 Fundraising Team Members

 Our fundraising team members work to raise the much-needed funds that are required to ensure the continuation and development of BeastWatch UK.
 CIC.
 They are responsible for working with their coordinator in developing and promoting successful fundraising campaigns on both a local & national level.
 Fundraisers can be responders, support, or coordinators but the Coordinator retains financial responsibility for any fundraising events including the distribution & monitoring of collection tins locally.
 This role would work in conjunction with event organization.